wol-soft/php-json-schema-model-generator/docs/source/gettingStarted.rst

     setImmutable(bool $immutable);

 If set to true the generated model classes will be delivered without setter methods for the object properties.
 By default the classes are generated without setter methods.
+Each setter will validate the provided value and throw either a specific exception or a collection exception depending on the `error collection configuration <#collect-errors-vs-early-return>`__.
+If all validations pass the internal value will be updated as well as the value which will be returned when `getRawModelDataInput` is called.

 .. code-block:: php